raypendergraph/policy_rater/Readme.md

 1. `python manage.py loaddata api/fixtures/*.json`
 1. `python manage.py runserver`

-If you wan to log into the admin panel ([here](http://localhost:8000/admin) there is a test user with the credentials `user:password`
+If you wan to log into the admin panel to poke around ([here](http://localhost:8000/admin) there is a test user with the credentials `user:password`

 # Testing
 To run tests, do: